lucasdistasi/ci-workflows/README.md

 * check-and-test-node.yml

-Runs `pnpm install`, `pnpm lint`, `pnpm --if-present test`, and `pnpm build` using Node.js 24 and pnpm 11.0.9.
+Runs `pnpm install`, `pnpm lint`, `pnpm --if-present test`, `pnpm --if-present test:e2e`, and `pnpm build` using Node.js 24 and pnpm 11.0.9.
 Used for Node.js projects.
+The e2e step is skipped automatically for services that don't define a `test:e2e` script.